-The 7 C’s of Website Design: A Practical Guide for Irish SMEs
+The 7 C’s of Website Design: A Guide for Irish SMEs

 The 7 C's of web design are Context, Content, Community, Customisations, Communication, Connection, and Commerce.
-Here’s a quick, straightforward breakdown of the 7 C’s and what they actually mean:
+Here’s a straightforward breakdown of each principle:

 Context

-This is the overall structure, layout and style of your website.
-It should make sense for your business and your audience.
-A visitor should know exactly what you do the moment they land on your homepage.
+This refers to the overall structure, layout, and style of your website.
+It should resonate with your business and audience.
+A visitor should understand what you do the moment they land on your homepage.

 Content

-The text, images, videos and information you share.
-Good content is clear, helpful and to the point.
+This includes the text, images, videos, and information you share.
+Good content is clear, helpful, and to the point.
 If it doesn’t serve your customer, it shouldn’t be there.

 Community

-Your website should show that your business is real, active and trusted.
-Testimonials, reviews, case studies and social proof all help build credibility.
+Your website should demonstrate that your business is real, active, and trustworthy.
+Testimonials, reviews, case studies, and social proof all contribute to building credibility.

 Customisation

-Your website should feel like you.
-Colours, images, messaging and layout should reflect your brand and your local identity.
+Your website should reflect your unique identity.
+Colours, images, messaging, and layout should embody your brand and local essence.

 Communication

-This covers how your site speaks to visitors.
-Clear headings, easy navigation, and strong calls-to-action help guide people where they need to go.
+This principle covers how your site interacts with visitors.
+Clear headings, easy navigation, and strong calls-to-action guide people where they need to go.

 Connection

-Your website should work well with other platforms, including mobile devices, social media, Google Business Profile and any tools you use.
-Everything should link together cleanly.
+Your website should integrate seamlessly with other platforms, including mobile devices, social media, Google Business Profile, and any tools you use.
+Everything should link together smoothly.

 Commerce

-Whether you sell online or simply take bookings or enquiries, your website should make it easy for someone to become a customer.
+Whether you sell online or simply take bookings or enquiries, your website should facilitate a straightforward path for someone to become a customer.

-A lot of Irish SMEs fall into the same traps when building or updating a website: cluttered layouts, confusing messages, outdated content, no clear calls-to-action and websites that don’t work properly on mobile.
-Many also forget the basics, like showing real testimonials, linking their Google Business Profile or giving customers a simple way to contact them.
+Many Irish SMEs often stumble into the same pitfalls when building or updating a website.
+Cluttered layouts, confusing messages, outdated content, and unclear calls-to-action are just a few.
+Many also forget the basics, like showcasing real testimonials, linking their Google Business Profile, or providing customers with a simple way to contact them.

-This is where the 7 C’s come in.
-Each principle acts as a safeguard: Context keeps your layout clean, Content ensures your information is useful, Community builds trust, Customisation helps you stand out, Communication keeps everything clear, Connection ensures the site works everywhere and Commerce makes the conversion path simple.
+This is where the 7 C’s come into play.
+Each principle acts as a safeguard: Context keeps your layout clean, Content ensures your information is useful, Community builds trust, Customisation helps you stand out, Communication keeps everything clear, Connection ensures the site works everywhere, and Commerce simplifies the conversion path.

-When you apply the 7 C’s properly, you avoid the common mistakes that cause customers to click away.
+When you apply the 7 C’s effectively, you avoid the common mistakes that lead customers to click away.

 Your Checklist on How to Audit Your Website Against the 7 C’s

-2. Content: Is your information clear, up-to-date and relevant to Irish customers?
+Content: Is your information clear, up-to-date, and relevant to Irish customers?

-3. Community: Are you showing testimonials, reviews or case studies from real clients?
+Community: Are you showcasing testimonials, reviews, or case studies from real clients?

-5. Communication: Are your menu, buttons and calls-to-action easy to understand?
+Communication: Are your menu, buttons, and calls-to-action easy to understand?

-6. Connection: Does your website load fast, work on mobile and link to Google Business Profile and social media?
+Connection: Does your website load quickly, work on mobile, and link to your Google Business Profile and social media?

-7. Commerce: Can customers easily buy, book or enquire without confusion or unnecessary steps?
+Commerce: Can customers easily buy, book, or enquire without confusion or unnecessary steps?

 If you’re missing more than one or two of these, it’s a sign your website needs attention.